aishapeng/housing_price/README.md

   <li>The median of each clusters is used to calculate the installment per month to pay the housing loan in the specific area, followed by proposing the recommended salary to the users.
 </li>
 </ul>
-To sum up, this geographical map gave users a realtiy view of how much users should earn per month in order to purchase a house in the desired location.
+To sum up, this geographical map shows users the reality of how much they should earn per month in order to purchase a house in their desired location.

 ![image](https://user-images.githubusercontent.com/55709960/157468021-6f23eee2-5e0f-44b4-95a2-ebd0063e23a2.png)